lk-geimfari/awesomo/languages/PYTHON.md

 ## M

-[**Mail-in-a-Box**](https://github.com/mail-in-a-box/mailinabox) helps individuals take back control of their email by defining a one-click, easy-to-deploy SMTP+everything else server: a mail server in a box.

----
 [**marshmallow**](https://github.com/marshmallow-code/marshmallow) is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.

 Example: